ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone4.md

 - **SIGNAL**: Driven by the Arduino.
 Driving this wire high requests the next bit from the FPGA.
 - **DATA**: Driven by the FPGA.
 Carries the data stream containing the shape/color data of the image.

-The picture below illustrates a typical transmission.
+The table below illustrates a typical transmission.
 Each packet consists of 16 bits.
 The first 6 bits are five zeros followed by a one.
 The purpose of this pilot sequence is time synchronization as five consecutive zeros would never occur.
 Data is a agreed-upon 4-bit field where 2 bits are dedicated to shape detection and 2 bits to color detection.
 Data is transmitted twice for error detection.
 If a transmission error occurs, the Arduino will request another transmission.

 ![packet](https://user-images.githubusercontent.com/42748229/49323587-b66eb280-f4eb-11e8-9f1a-5c5497f4fae2.png)